Both external and internal radiation therapy may be used to treat prostate cancer.

 Some implants are left in place permanently, while others are left in place for only 1-3 days.
 Depending on which type of implant you receive, you may stay in the hospital while the implants are in place.
 Sometimes implant/internal radiation is combined with external beam radiation therapy.

-Brachytherapy requires a short hospital stay and, because of the radioactivity emitted by the capsule, may require some modifications in lifestyle (such as not holding small children on the lap) for a period of time after the procedure.
+Brachytherapy requires a short hospital stay and, because of the radioactivity emitted by the capsule, may require some modifications in lifestyle for a period of time after the procedure.

 Research continues to show that brachytherapy is equivalent to external beam radiation therapy or surgery in the treatment and cure of prostate cancer.
 However, the practice of brachytherapy, like surgery, is dependent on who is doing the procedure.
 Some doctors who perform brachytherapy procedures participate in quality control programs that monitor their practices and help improve their results.

-Radiation therapy for prostate cancer may cause impotence, urinary problems, and bowel problems.
-Most studies show that impotence rates are less for radiation therapy than for standard prostatectomy and slightly less than that for nerve-sparing procedures.
+Radiation therapy for prostate cancer may cause erectile dysfunction (ED), and urinary and bowel problems.
+Most studies show that ED rates are less for radiation therapy than for standard prostatectomy and slightly less than that for nerve-sparing procedures.
 Rates of incontinence following radiation therapy are also less than following prostatectomy.
 But, there is an increased risk of cystitis due to radiation.